eduardz1/CUDA-Path-Tracer/report/report.typ

   === Shared Memory

   We opted to avoid using shared memory due to the fact that the only real benefit in our algorithm would result from the caching of the `Shape` objects.
-Given the standard limit of 48KB, we estimate that we could cache only around 60 `Shape` objects, which is enough to show some performance improvements in our simple scenes but is clearly not scalable, we also tried decoupling shapes from their materials but, given that they are dependant from each other, the advanges of shared memory were lost.
+Given the standard limit of 48 KB, we estimate that we could cache only around 60 `Shape` objects, which is enough to show some performance improvements in our simple scenes.
+However, that is clearly not scalable, we also tried decoupling shapes from their materials but, given that they are dependent from each other, the advantages of shared memory were lost.
 Regarding the averaging kernel, it's already optimal, given that we reduce the expanded image of $N$ pixels to the original size $M$ with $N$ global reads and $M$ global writes.

   === Random <random>